unixwinbsd/FreeBSD_NodeJS_WebApp/README.md

-# FreeBSD WEb App With Node.js
+# FreeBSD Web App With Node.js

 #Node.js is an application built on the Chrome JavaScript runtime, with Node.js it makes it easier for developers to create reliable, fast and scalable network applications.
 Node.js uses an event-driven, non-blocking I/O model, which makes it very lightweight and efficient, ideal for data-intensive real-time applications running on distributed devices.